katepavlu/Duet-Maestro-12864-Menu-Files/README.md

 To adjust the filament loading and unloading procedure for your particular setup, edit the "load" and "unload" files, they are normal GCODE macros.

 To change materials/temperatures shown under "HEAT", edit the "heat" file

+The "LEVEL BED" button calls G32, so you should have something in your bed.g